Supporting Economic Growth Through Reliable Energy Infrastructure

 The National Oil Company of Liberia (NOCAL) manages Liberia’s petroleum resources.
 Its work includes:

-• Overseeing exploration and licensing
+• Participating in Petroleum exploration and production

 • Evaluating offshore oil potential

-• Negotiating petroleum agreements
+• Participating in the negotiation of petroleum agreements

 • Promoting investment